Clad3815/ai-function-helper/README.md

   - `minifyJSON` (optional): If true, the JSON output got from the AI model will be minified which will reduce the token size of the output.
 Default is `false`.
   - `openaiInstance` (optional): The OpenAI instance to use.
 Default is `null`.
 If null, the `aiFunction` will use the instance created with `createAiFunctionInstance` or `getOpenAI`.
   - `history` (optional): The history to use for the AI model.
 Must be formatted as a list of messages with the OpenAI api format.
 Default is `[]`.
-  - `imagePrompt` (optional): An image or a list of image to send to the AI model (Work only with the `gpt-4-vision` model).
+  - `imagePrompt` (optional): An image or a list of image to send to the AI model (Work only with the `vision` models).
 Can be url or base64 format image.
 Default is `null`.

 ### stream